thegreenwebfoundation/carbon.txt/README.md

 A proposed convention for making it possible to verify that your infrastucture uses green power, by re-using existing governance structures, and already published data.

+_Note: this is all a draft.
+We are still working out how this might work, so please either leave an issue, or get in touch at hello@thegreenwebfoundation.org, if you would like to contribute._

 ## Goals

 Make it possible to verify claims about carbon neutral energy: